njrizk/njrizk-academic/content/courses/cosc1430/_index.md

 ---
 # Course title, summary, and position.
-linktitle:  COSC 1430 - S 2020 - Introduction to Programming
+linktitle:  COSC 1430 - Summer 2020 - Introduction to Programming
 summary: Learn how to Program in C++
 weight: 1